 The City's economy- historically associated with the rubber industry- is continuing a transition away from reliance on the manufacturing of rubber products, especially tires.
 The rubber industry's contributions to the local economy remain substantial, but the nature of the contribution has changed from manufacturing to research and development and administration.
 See Community and Economic Development Programs - Industrial Development Program.
 The elimination of bias-ply tire production, the closing of inefficient, obsolete facilities, and consolidation within the industry have been the prime causes for reduction in hourly positions in the rubber industry, not only in the City but throughout the country.
-The rubber and related plastics industries remain an important segment of the City's manufacturing economy.
-The majority of rubber production workers, who constitute less than 4 % of the City's total work force, are employed in the production of specialty items such as aircraft tires and brakes, off-road tires, chemicals, and adhesive products.
+The rubber and related plastics industries remain an important segment of the City's total work force, are employed in the production of specialty items such as aircraft tires and brakes, off-road tires, chemicals, and adhesive products.
 Examples of continuing investment include the AES relocation to its headquarters facility and the \$19 million expansions by Goodyear Tire & Rubber Company of its polymer production plant and its race tire manufacturing process as well as the new headquarters project.